sparkflows/sparkflows-docs/docs/installation/user-groups/sharing-projects.rst

 If a Project is shared with one group, then the ARN role of that group gets used.

-If a Project is shared with multiple groups....
+If a Project is shared with multiple Groups: say X and Y, and a user belongs to only Group Y, then the user would see AWS ARN Role belonging to the Y group.

+.. note:: Fire Insights support one AWS ARN Role for an user.

 Connections
 -----------